 If a picture is worth a thousand words, then an Adventure PlayDay is worth a million.
-When adults witness the child engagement of an Adventure PlayDay, they begin to understand the fundamental role that play has in the overall development of children.
+When adults witness the child engagement of an Adventure PlayDay, they begin to understand the fundamental role that play has in the overall development and well-being of children.

 When you mention the words “Adventure PlayDay” to adults, most do not understand what you mean.
 When PLAYLearnThink pitched the idea of hosting an Adventure PlayDay to the organizers of a municipal children’s event back in 2005, the organizers kept asking: “What will the children do?”
 So I would repeat: “Whatever they want to do.”
 Unfortunately they could not envision this idea so I also told them that there would also be an area where children could use natural materials along with hammers and nails to create a Forest Fairy Friend.
 The organizers could visualize this activity and so we were given the go ahead for the Adventure PlayDay.
-It was at the playday, when they saw what the children and their families were doing with the loose parts, that the organizers finally understood the power of self-directed play.
+It was at the playday, when they saw what the children and their families were doing with the loose parts and tools, that the organizers finally understood the power of self-directed play.

 So what does an Adventure PlayDay look like?
 The Adventure PlayDay space is transformed into a children’s wonderland filled with a large variety of loose parts and tools which will spark the child’s imagination.
 It is a place where children are in charge which leads to soaring creativity, astonishing feats of problem solving and an abundance of self-confidence.
 It is a place where families come together to play and strengthen community ties.
 The adults are encouraged to support the children in their play but the adults must not take over or direct the play.
 The children decide what they want to do.
 The Adventure PlayDays take on different forms and include different play elements depending on the space, time of year and the needs of the client.
 The Adventure PlayDay…Wait!
 Isn’t a picture worth a thousand words?
 Click here for a slide show of Adventure PlayDay pictures.
 Click here for information about the Adventure PlayDays we hosted during the pandemic.